select2/select2/pages/12.i18n/docs.md

 ## Message translations

 When necessary, Select2 displays certain messages to the user.
 For example, a message will appear when no search results were found or more characters need to be entered in order for a search to be made.
-These messages have been <a href="community.html#translations">translated into many languages</a> by contributors to Select2, but you can also provide your own translations.
+These messages have been translated into many languages by contributors to Select2, but you can also provide your own translations.

 ### Language files